 Handmade Wedding GiftsPosted: January 8, 2014

 This past year we went to two weddings for close friends and were in a situation where we had to figure out the perfect gift for each couple.
-One of the couples did not have a registry at all and the other couple had a limited amount of items left by the time we got to the registry list; besides, we wanted their gifts to be more personal, as they are good friends.
-Therefore, we decided to make their gifts.
+One of the couples did not have a registry at all and the other couple had a limited amount of items left by the time we got to the registry list.
+We also wanted their gifts to be more personal, so we decided to make them.
 My skills with crafting lie primarily with textiles so I knew I would be taking that approach.

-For the first wedding we decided to make aprons for the couple.
-They cook a lot so we thought it would make for a nice gift to make them aprons in their favorite colors and hand embroider their last name onto the aprons.
+The first couple cooks a lot, so we thought it would make for a nice gift to make them aprons in their favorite colors and hand embroider their last name onto the front.

-For her apron I used two kinds of fabric, a print and a solid, along with a patterned purple ribbon to line some of the edges.
-I modeled it after an apron I have (seen hanging in the back after it went through a messy cooking session earlier).
+For her apron, I used two kinds of fabric, a print and a solid, along with a patterned purple ribbon to line some of the edges.
+I modeled it after an apron I have (seen hanging in the back in need of a wash).
 I did not use a pre-cut pattern for either apron.
 Instead, I took measurements roughly based on my existing apron for hers and used James as my model for his.

 James took on the challenge of hand drawing all of the images and then I embroidered them all as carefully as I could.

-Admittedly these project take a lot more time and devotion than purchasing a gift but every once in a while it’s worth the effort to provide that special handmade touch.
-We will be pleased to receive anything from our registry, but whole heartedly welcome unique special gifts as well.
+Admittedly these project take a lot more time and devotion than purchasing a gift, but every once in a while it’s worth the effort to provide that special handmade touch.